seamapi/docs/docs/core-concepts/devices.md

 {% endtabs %}
 <!-- CODE INJECT END -->

-### Automatically Set New Devices to Unmanaged
+## Automatically Set New Devices to Unmanaged
-To automatically set all new devices linked to a workspace to unamanged, set the `automatically_manage_new_devices` to false when creating a Connect Webview.
+When adding new devices to a workspace via a Connect Webview, new devices can automatically be set to `unmanaged`.
+To do so, set the `automatically_manage_new_devices` to false when creating a Connect Webview.
+Any device added once the Connect Webview is authorized will be set to `unmanaged`.

 <!-- CODE INJECT START